Eating Diner

 When you eat out, restaurants may give you a juicy steak that covers your entire plate, but the actual amount of meat you should be eating at one time is approximately the size of a deck of cards.
 Filling your plate up with pasta?

-Unless you are planning on running a marathon, the actual portion of pasta is a half a cup of cooked noodles.
-The human stomach is approximately the size of your fist.
+Unless you are planning on running a marathon, the actual portion of pasta is half a cup of cooked noodles.
+The human stomach, approximately the size of your fist, is responsible for eating.
 And while it is expandable and can certainly retain large quantities, the portions that we think of as “normal” are entirely too much.
 Relax… You can always go back for seconds.

 4. Wait 20 minutes before you eat more food

 It can take up to 20 minutes for your brain to register that your stomach is full.
-So sit back, and enjoy some conversation while you wait for your food to digest.
+So sit back, and enjoy some conversation while you wait for your food to digest after eating.

 The food will probably still be there after the 20 minutes have passed.
 If you are still hungry, eat.
-But if you wait, then you will most likely find that your hunger has disappeared.
+But if you wait before eating, then you will most likely find that your hunger has disappeared.

 5. Eat small meals frequently

 Eating small meals every three to five hours prevents you from becoming hungry and also keeps your blood sugar on an even keel.
-Even if you are not diabetic, low blood sugar can make you feel fatigued, sluggish and irritable.
-These factors alone can make you feel like stress-eating.
+Even if you are not diabetic, low blood sugar from not eating can make you feel fatigued, sluggish, and irritable.
+These factors alone can make you feel stress-eating.
 Having healthy snacks in between meals can keep you satiated and full of energy.
-Examples include nuts, hummus, fruit and raw vegetable.
+Examples include nuts, hummus, fruit, and raw vegetables.
 Just make sure you record what goes in your mouth.

 6. Eat breakfast